 Yeah, okay.
 That’s a really long title.
 What I wanted to call these things was LITTLE BITES OF AWESOME but, alas, that doesn’t query well in search engines.

 I know asparagus and salmon are good together either cooked or raw (sushi), so why not figure out a way and put them all together?
 With bacon?
 And these were born.

 Bacon-Wrapped Salmon Cakes with Asparagus

-- coconut/olive oil (see Resources)
+- coconut/olive oil (see where to buy quality oil)

 - 1 tbsp finely diced onion